Korea, South Health Clearance

 Click here for Tang Center InstructionsClick here for Private Provider Instructions

-Required: Health Clearance for Seoul National University and Yonsei University
+Required: Health Clearance for Summer Global Internship in Seoul, Seoul National University, and Yonsei University

 Complete the Health Clearance either through the Tang Center or via a Private Provider.
 Choose one set of instructions; do not complete both.
 You may complete the health clearance at Tang whether you have SHIP or private insurance.